dainst/arachnefrontend/docs/rest-api-reference.md

 ### GET /info
 Gets information about the backend, like the build number of the running instance.

-Example
+Response Example:

 ```
 {